-There are many scientific researches about the language of animals, how do they communicate and what can we do to understand them.
-It is no secret that most of the animals have a way of communicating with one another – everyone who has more than one dog in their neighborhood can tell you that.
+There is many of scientific research about the language of animals, how they communicate and what can we do to understand them.
+It is no secret that most animals have a way of communicating with one another – everyone who has more than one dog in their neighborhood can tell you that.

 When you see your flock at work and the hierarchy that resides in your flock you will understand that they must have a very complex way of communicating.
-Scientists have proven that there are more than 30 different sounds chicken make when they are communicating.
+Scientists have proven that there are more than 30 different sounds chickens make when they are communicating.

-What do those sounds mean, for example – can a chicken express its feelings to rest of the flock, or can it tell the rest of the flock if they have found a nice place with earthworms for them to enjoy together?
+What do those sounds mean, for example – can a chicken express its feelings to the rest of the flock, or can it tell the rest of the flock if they have found a nice place with earthworms for them to enjoy together?

-If you closely observe your flock you can notice that except from the sounds they make the chickens also express themselves through movement.
+If you closely observe your flock you can notice that except for the sounds they make the chickens also express themselves through movement.
 And by combining movement and sound the chickens have created their own language.
 Once you realize this, watching your chicken play and run will be even more joyful than before.

 From what I found through research what amazed me the most is what chickens communicate about, their subjects of conversation.
-These are the few proven things that your chicken can tell to the rest of the flock through movement and sound:
+These are the few proven things that your chicken can tell the rest of the flock through movement and sound:

 - If you are coming

 - If they have found food

 - If the food they found is better than the usual ( If the food they found is tastier than the food they usually eat they make more exciting sounds)

-- If there is danger
+- If there is a danger

 - If the danger that resides is a fox or a hawk ( they don’t have specific sounds for the animals but what they do is they tell that the danger comes from above the ground or the ground)

 If you want your chickens to be happy and cooperative through communication you need to do some stuff to make them like each other and you.
 For example, when it is feeding time watch them eat and make sure they all get their part.
 Treat them all equally – I know that this sounds a bit dumb but trust me they know when they are being unwanted.

-If you want to have a happy and well communicating flock of chickens as we at the typesofchicken.com team have, make sure your chickens have the best possible chicken coop you can get.
+If you want to have a happy and well-communicating flock of chickens as we at the typesofchicken.com team have, make sure your chickens have the best possible chicken coop you can get.
 We at the typesofchicken.com team used this manual to get the specifics for our coops and we are more than satisfied with the outcome.